data-apis/array-api/spec/future_API_evolution.md

 ## Scope extensions

-Proposals for scope extensions in a future version of the API standard will follow the process documented at:
+Proposals for scope extensions in a future version of the API standard will follow the process documented at https://github.com/data-apis/governance/blob/master/process_document.md

-TODO: link to specific document in https://github.com/data-apis/governance once it is available.

 In summary, proposed new APIs go through several maturity stages, and will only be accepted in a future version of this API standard once they have reached the "Final"